goonerDroid/Disney-Clone/README.md

 # Disney Plus Clone Readme

 ## Description
-This is the ReactJS Disney Plus Clone build in ReactJS
+-This is the ReactJS Disney Plus Clone.

 ## Build it today!
-To build this project just run npm run start
+-To build this project just run npm run start